Lightstreamer/Lightstreamer-example-HelloWorld-adapter-java/README.md

 ## Ready to go ##

-Please, in order to test this adapter follow the steps in [this tutorial](https://github.com/Weswit/Lightstreamer-example-HelloWorld-client-javascript).
+Please, in order to test this adapter follow the steps in [Lightstreamer - "Hello World" Tutorial - HTML Client](https://github.com/Weswit/Lightstreamer-example-HelloWorld-client-javascript).

 ## Final notes ##